-Up?
+Are prices up?
 Down?
 Staying the Same?
-It depends on who you listen to and when.
+The answer depends on who you listen to and when.

 In an atmosphere of ever-increasing healthcare costs, it’s refreshing to see recent pharmaceutical company announcements about reducing or holding the line on prices.
 Or is it?
 Pharmaceutical Manufacturers have been in the hot seat for months amidst pressures from the Trump Administration, including Health and Human Services Secretary Alex Azar, to lower drug prices.
 In a July 9th, 2018 tweet, President Trump attempted to shame the largest U.S. drug maker for hiking prices after he earlier said industry players were planning “massive” price reductions.
 He said Pfizer and others “should be ashamed that they have raised drug prices for no reason” while suggesting some unspecified retaliation.